MagicRodri/ultra-pharma/readme.md

 # Ultra-pharma
-A web application for pharmacy management
+A web application for store(pharmacy) management

 ## Product
 Class representing products in sell.
 Has a :